-- A. The Select Board hereby adopts the following policy for utilization by the Town of Newcastle in the administration of the personnel activities of all employees, committee members, board members (including selectmenthe Select Board) and volunteers.
+- A. The Select Board hereby adopts the following policy for utilization by the Town of Newcastle in the administration of the personnel activities of all employees, committee members, board members (including the Select Board) and volunteers.
 These rules and subsequent modifications shall supersede any policy and rules made previously by the Select Board.
-This policy may be modified by the Select Board at its discretion and may be further modified by town voters. - B. The purpose of prescribing these rules and regulations is to set forth a uniform and equitable system of personnel administration for the Town of Newcastle, to promote more effective and efficient municipal operations on behalf of the citizenry, and to pursue positive employee morale. - C. The Select Board may delete, amend, modify, or change any or all of the policy by posting the proposed change in a conspicuous place at the Newcastle Town Office and by enclosing emailing such a notice to all employees with all employee paychecks at least thirty (30) calendar days in advance of the meeting at which the Select Board propose to make modifications or changes.
+This policy may be modified by the Select Board at its discretion and may be further modified by town voters. - B. The purpose of prescribing these rules and regulations is to set forth a uniform and equitable system of personnel administration for the Town of Newcastle, to promote more effective and efficient municipal operations on behalf of the citizenry, and to pursue positive employee morale. - C. The Select Board may delete, amend, modify, or change any or all of the policy by posting the proposed change in a conspicuous place at the Newcastle Town Office and by emailing such a notice to all employees at least thirty (30) calendar days in advance of the meeting at which the Select Board propose to make modifications or changes.
 Changes may be made only with approval by a majority of the Select Board with all five (5) members present at the time of voting. - D. A copy of this policy shall be provided to all employees upon the commencement of their employment and any amendment or revision of this policy shall be provided to all employees as amendments or revisions become effective. - E. All employees will sign a receipt within one week of being given a copy of the policy, which receipt shall confirm that the employee has read the policy and has been given an opportunity to discuss with the Town Manager any portions of the policy which the employee feels needs clarification.

-II. -EMPLOYMENT
+II.
+EMPLOYMENT

-- A. The employment of personnel shall be the responsibility of the Town Manager. - B. All applicants must submit a written and completed application form based on the format outlined in the job advertisement.
-In the presence of a resume the applicant must fill out an application form if any information is missing from the resume. - C. All employees are considered probationary for the first six (6) months of employment.
+- A. The employment of personnel shall be the responsibility of the Town Manager. - B. All applicants must submit a written and completed application based on the format outlined in the job advertisement. - C. All employees are considered probationary for the first six (6) months of employment.
 The probationary period shall be considered an extension of the selection process.
-Probationary employees may be removed at any time during the probationary period without cause and without right to file a grievance. - D. An applicant who has been convicted of a felony may be excluded from employment if the Selectmen Town Manager determines that the applicant's conviction bears upon his or hertheir ability to faithfully perform the proposed duties of the job. - E. Hiring, firing and disciplinary action, except for those positions precluded by Maine State Law, shall be the responsibility of, and at the discretion of, the Town Manager.
+Probationary employees may be removed at any time during the probationary period without cause and without right to file a grievance. - D. An applicant who has been convicted of a felony may be excluded from employment if the Town Manager determines that the applicant's conviction bears upon their ability to faithfully perform the proposed duties of the job. - E. Hiring, firing, and disciplinary action, except for those positions precluded by Maine State Law, shall be the responsibility of, and at the discretion of, the Town Manager.
 The employee shall be notified of such action in writing. - F. Employees shall be mindful of the fact that they are representatives of the Town of Newcastle and that their actions reflect on the public image of the Town as a whole.
 Employees shall always conduct themselves in a respectful and helpful manner and shall exhibit appropriate behavior during all communications and conduct with the public.